 But what really makes up the cost of a funeral?

-Our report showed that 27% of respondents had no clue how much a funeral typically costs.
-To give you an idea of expenses that can make up the cost of a funeral, here’s a breakdown of costs associated with a typical burial funeral taken from our Funeral Report.
+Our 2020 Funeral Report showed that 27% of respondents had no clue how much a funeral typically costs.
+Here’s a breakdown of costs associated with a typical burial funeral taken from our 2020 Funeral Report:

 Life insurance could help keep funeral costs down